The Osbournes season 2

-The second season of the reality series The Osbournes premiered on MTV on December 3, 2002, and concluded on August 12, 2003, consisting a total of 20 episodes.
+The second season of the reality series The Osbournes premiered on MTV on December 3, 2002, and concluded on August 12, 2003, consisting of a total of 20 episodes.
 This season was split into two parts with a total of 10 episodes for each part.
 The series follows the lives of Ozzy Osbourne and his family.
 The DVD release billed the first half as The Osbournes - The 2nd Season while the remaining 10 episodes were billed as The Osbournes 2 1/2.